 - Bus accidents

 - Injuries caused by a drunk driver

-It is essential to become familiar with a lawyer’s practice before retaining them.
+Becoming familiar with a lawyer's practice before retaining them is essential.
 There are several ways to do this, including:

 - Check out their page on the internet.
 Most lawyers will post information about their practice online.
 One particular area that might be of special interest is their verdicts and settlements page, which lets you know how the attorney resolved previous cases.